 The key will be to take your journey at your own pace.
 You will need to give these issues some space and also gave your self time to think further, read, listen, watch, explore, and discuss.

-There are some recommended further readings at the bottom of this post as well as resources for support.
+There are recommended further readings at the bottom of this post as well as resources for support.
 I am happy to support people in beginning to sketch out their own landscapes of desire so please do get in touch if you would like to discuss any related issues in a confidential, welcoming and judgement free space.

 Take it slow